paulochf/bf1_auto_open_battlepacks/README.md

 5. **DON'T USE** the PC!
 Wait the process finish!
 6. Repeat steps 2-5 as you wish.

+{- ATTENTION!
+READ CAREFULLY! -}

+Before selling any pieces, check if you have already built it and you have sparing some, otherwise you will need to find them again in order to build it.

+{- /ATTENTION!
+READ CAREFULLY! -}

+---

 ## Squad XP Boost Seller